Frequently Asked Questions.

 What is the initial session like?

-I will give you little bit of an overview of how I work, including aspects of confidentiality, with the intention that you are as well informed about what I am able to offer you before you leave the session to make a decision about if you feel I am someone you would like to continue to work with.
+I will give you little bit of an overview of how I work, including aspects of confidentiality, with the intention that you are as well informed about what I am able to offer you before you leave the meeting to make a decision about if you feel I am someone you would like to continue to work with.

 What happens in counselling sessions?